wsjeon/travis-ci/README.md

 NOTE: I made a Singularity image on Travis-CI and sent it to my google drive.
-After then, I used (Download from Google Drive in a Command Line)[https://github.com/circulosmeos/gdown.pl] to download my image.
+After then, I used [Download from Google Drive in a Command Line](https://github.com/circulosmeos/gdown.pl) to download my image.
+To rebuild images, the option for build trigger should be turned on (Currently, turned off.)

 # Singularity Builders Travis-CI